Rookout/docs/docs/dop-install.md

 ## Docker

-To install the Datastore as a Docker container (using [this image](https://hub.docker.com/r/rookout/data-on-prem/)), execute the following:
+To deploy the Datastore as a Docker container (using [this image](https://hub.docker.com/r/rookout/data-on-prem/)), execute the following:

 ```bash
 docker run -p 8080:8080 -e "ROOKOUT_DOP_SERVER_MODE=PLAIN" -e "ROOKOUT_TOKEN=[Your Rookout Token]" rookout/data-on-prem